newrelic/newrelic-unity-agent/README.md

 * Scene Navigation as Interactions
 * Capture Native C++ Errors
 * offline monitoring of events and exceptions
+* Capture Background Events when app is in background

 ## Current Support:
 - Android API 24+ (AGP 7 and Higher)